 If it were not for the surge in stock prices in the fourth quarter, biotechnology stocks would have ended the year in double-digit losses.
-Instead, most large-capitalization biotech stocks are around break-even in 2019.
-The market is signaling that it has bigger expectations for profit growth in the biotech sector driven by a number of positive catalysts.
+Instead, they had a banner end of the year and now are suffering or succeeding based on the coronavirus and broad market pressures.

 There are seven biotechnology stocks in 2020 that investors should hone in on.
 Get ready to pop these in your portfolio.